Episode 1648 - John Mulaney

 And we'll try to have as many people on as possible, many people that maybe want to do it, never did do it, or people that maybe will do it now that, you know, this is the sort of like home stretch.

-But but i do want to sincerely thank all you people you know for being along
+But I do want to sincerely thank all you people, you know, for being along

 It's okay